 - Administer DBS (formerly CRB) programme.

-- Ensure that coaches and relevant personnel have current and valid DBS checks and FAW numbers.
+- Ensure that coaches and relevant personnel have current and valid DBS checks and have registered with the club on the COMET system.

 - Ensure that coaches and relevant personnel have the necessary qualifications to undertake their roles.